jehna/nosx/README.md

 ## Contributing

-This project is at early prototype phase.
+This project is in the early early prototype phase.
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 ## Licensing